convidaC4C/convida/howto/howto.md

 ## DB2 instance creation in ibm cloud.

 ### Importing tables to the DB2 instance in ibm cloud.
-Follow the instructions of [this video](https://cloud.ibm.com/docs/Db2whc?topic=Db2whc-load_local) to load the data from our system
+Follow the instructions of [this video](https://cloud.ibm.com/docs/Db2whc?topic=Db2whc-load_local) to load the data from our system.
+Only well-formatted XML documents can be imported.

+We can select that the imported XML data be validated with a schema specified with the IMPORT command, against a schema identified by a schema location flag within the source XML document, or by the schema identified by the schema specifier.

 ### Watson connection to DB2 database
 We have created a Slackbot to create and search Db2 database entries.